Quantization Explained: What It Means for Local AI

 The main source.
 Look for uploaders like:

-- bartowski — Reliable, consistent, well-documented
+- bartowski — Reliable, consistent, well-documented.
+Also publishes Unsloth Dynamic versions.

 - TheBloke — Huge library (mostly older models now)